-The Academic Commons, Information Technology Services, and the Center for Digital Learning provide work spaces, services, technologies, and materials that support the work of students and faculty in networked and increasingly digital learning environments.
+The Academic Commons and Information Technology Services provide work spaces, services, technologies, and materials that support the work of students and faculty in networked and increasingly digital learning environments.
 Partnering with other libraries, institutions, and organizations extends the reach of Information Resources far beyond the campus.